Click on the Indicators below for More Information

 Description of time series:

 The time series shows the relative sea level for this region.
-During the last five years there has been a positive trend and while values have remained within the 10th and 90th percentiles, albeit near the higher range of time series values.
+During the last five years, there has been a decreasing trend and values are between the 10th and 90th percentiles.

 Indicator and source information: